Skip to main content

 What this means for your evenings

-Still, the patterns line up with other research that links higher-fiber, plant-rich diets and calmer nighttime physiology.
-They also echo chrononutrition studies that suggest our metabolism handles food differently at different times of day.
+Still, the patterns line up with other research linking higher-fiber, plant-rich diets to calmer nighttime physiology.
+They also match chrononutrition studies suggesting that metabolism handles food differently depending on the hour.

-For you, the key message is not to obsess over one nutrient or one perfect dinner time.
-It’s that your usual fiber intake, variety of plant foods, and evening eating habits may nudge your sleep in helpful or unhelpful directions.
+For you, the main takeaway is not to panic over one nutrient or one perfect dinner time.
+It’s that your usual fiber intake, plant variety, and evening eating habits may nudge your sleep in helpful or unhelpful directions.

-If you struggle with light, restless sleep, it may be worth looking at your plate and your clock, not only your pillow or phone.
+If you struggle with light, restless sleep, it may be worth looking at your plate and your clock, not just your pillow or phone.

 Simple ways to eat for better sleep